davidohayon669/react-native-youtube/README.md

   playlist="PLF797E961509B4EB5"   // A playlist's ID, overridden by `videoId` play={true}                     // control playback of video with true/false
-  playsInline={true}              // control whether the video should play full-screen or inline loop={false}                    // control whether the video should loop when ended
+  playsInline={true}              // control whether the video should play full-screen or inline loop={true}                    // control whether the video should loop when ended

   onReady={e => this.setState({ isReady: true })}
   onChangeState={e => this.setState({ status: e.state })}